Avar March: Administrative changes

 In 817, new emperor Louis I (d.
 840) decided to regulate (in advance) various issues related to succession, including the question of governance over dependent peoples on Frankish eastern frontiers.
 Announcing the future division of Frankish provinces among his three sons, the emperor decided to bestow his young son Louis (d.
 876) with prospect of Bavaria, including the rule over dependent Avars and Slavs (Bohemians and Carantanians).

-Since prince Louis was still underage, those provisions were not put into immediate effect, but they heralded an important change: from the time of late king Pepin (d.
-810), dependent Slavic regions in Carantania and southern Pannonia were not governed from Frankish Bavaria, but from Frankish Italy, as territories dependent to the March of Friuli.
+Since prince Louis was still underage, those provisions were not put into immediate effect, but they heralded an important change: since the time of late king Pepin (d.
+810), dependent Slavic regions in Carantania, Carniola and southern Pannonia were not governed from Frankish Bavaria, but from Frankish Italy, as territories dependent to the Carolingian Duchy of Friuli.
 When prince Louis finally became of age in 825–826, those regions were still under administration of his older brother Lothar I (d.
 855), ruler of Italy, and his frontier commander, duke Baldric of Friuli.

 Upon receiving Bavarian royal crown in 826, young king Louis also wanted to take charge (as soon as possible) of all other regions that were promised to him in 817.
 Very soon, he got the chance to achieve that goal, and concentrate in his hands governance over Bavaria and Carantania, including all eastern and southeastern marches and dependent Avarian and Slavic territories.

-In 827–828, king Lothar of Italy and duke Baldric of Friuli failed to secure southeastern frontiers from Bulgarian intrusions, and because of that emperor Louis decided to detach those regions from the jurisdiction of the March of Friuli, placing Carantania and adjacent regions under the charge of Louis of Bavaria (828).
+In 826, emperor Louis sent Bertrich, count of the palace, to inspect southeastern frontier regions, regarding the possible Bulgarian threat.
+Neglected by the emperor, those threats turned out to be real and already by 827–828, king Lothar of Italy and duke Baldric of Friuli failed to secure southeastern frontiers from Bulgarian intrusions.
+Because of that, emperor Louis decided to divide the vast Duchy of Friuli into four counties, consequently placing Carantania and adjacent regions under the charge of Louis of Bavaria (828).
 At that point, king Louis of Bavaria became direct ruler of entire Frankish southeast, that included Bavaria and Carantania with all eastern marches and dependent Avarian and Slavic regions throughout Pannonia.